retro16/acsi2stm/doc/protocols.md

 #### 0x11: Initialize GemDrive

 Ask the ACSI2STM to initialize GemDrive.
-The ST enters hook mode.
+The ST enters in hook mode, then expects the STM32 to do the initialization process.

 Used by `GEMDRIVE.TOS`.